A Cigale module tailored (not only) for Low-Luminosity AGN: Data and Fitting

-For both the SDSS and COSMOS samples, the SED fitting methodology followed the parameters established in \citet{Yang20}, keeping the classic accretion disk model from \citet{Schartmann05} and incorporating the new module using the $\alpha_\mathrm{ir}$ for comparative analysis (see \cref{subsec:4.1}).
+For both the SDSS and COSMOS samples, the SED fitting methodology used the same photometry and parameters established in \citet{Yang20}, retaining the classic accretion disk model from \citet{Schartmann05} ($\delta_\mathrm{AGN}=1$) and incorporating only the new X-ray module with the $\alpha_\mathrm{IRX}$ for comparative analysis (see \cref{subsec:4.1}).